ChaoZhang173/1D-peloton/README.md

 3. use of input file
 4. restart
 5. time anaylsis
 6. merge the computeDensityIntegral with computeHeatDeposition
-7. set up eos and pellet material
-8. understand the state library
-9. understand the boundary library
-10. radiation cooling
-11. reorder and merge particles
-12. release memory
+7. release memory

 ## Previous Work:
 1. Code Structure: Chao  02/28/2024